 - Start in a high plank position with hands slightly outside shoulders.

 - Slowly lower body all the way to the floor, keeping core tight.

 - Once lying on the floor, momentarily lift both palms off the floor.

 - Press palms back down onto the floor and press up body up (keeping core tight and a straight line from head to toes) to return to start.

 Do 10 reps.

 More reps don't always equal more results.
 That's especially true when it comes to isometric exercises, which build muscular endurance by holding you in place against the pull of gravity or a machine.
-This move is killer but, hey, at least you only need to do 5 reps!
+This at-home chest workout move is killer but, hey, at least you only need to do 5 reps!
 (P.S. this is also an amazing exercise for your back muscles.)

 - Start in high plank position with hands slightly wider than shoulder-width, feet hip-width apart.
 Your body should form a straight line from head to heels.

 - Bend elbows and lower body until hovering a few inches above the ground.
 Hold for 1 deep breath, and then press half-way up and hold for 1 deep breath.